 Answers

 1. The correct answer is tracheoesophageal fistula (E), a cause of neonatal respiratory distress, as seen here.
 A TEF causes polyhydramnios because the fetus cannot swallow amniotic fluid without a complete esophagus.
 Bronchogenic cysts (A) are not typically associated with neonatal respiratory distress or amniotic fluid abnormalities.
 Although congenital diaphragmatic hernia (B) can cause neonatal respiratory distress, it is not associated with amniotic fluid abnormalities.
-Intrinsic pulmonary hypoplasia (C) can cause neonatal respiratory distress, but it is also not associated with amniotic fluid abnormalities.
+Pulmonary hypoplasia (C) can cause neonatal respiratory distress, but it is also not associated with amniotic fluid abnormalities.
 Potter sequence (D) is associated with oligohydramnios, not polyhydramnios.

 2. The correct answer is pulmonary hypoplasia (C).
 The compression of the developing lung during diaphragmatic herniation leads to underdevelopment of the pulmonary tissue, causing pulmonary hypoplasia.
 Other causes include oligohydramnios, an enlarged heart, and an underactive diaphragm that retards fetal breathing.
 Bronchogenic cysts (A) and tracheal atresia (D) and fistulae (E) are congenital anomalies but are not secondary to diaphragmatic herniation.
 Polyhydramnios (B) is not a consequence of herniation.
 It is instead a consequence of esophageal atresia associated with many forms of tracheoesophageal fistulae.

 3. The correct answer is bronchogenic cyst (B).
 Bronchogenic cysts often show up incidentally on chest x-ray but may be associated with recurrent cough, focal abnormalities in breath sounds, and recurrent pneumonia in teens and young adults.
-A bronchogenic cyst is typically midline, often with an air-fluid level.
-Although a bacterial abscess (A) can look cystic with an air fluid level, it is more likely to be highly symptomatic (fevers), found within the lung parenchyma, often off midline, and would not have been present 3 years ago.
+Although a bacterial abscess (A) can look cystic with an air fluid level, it is more likely to be acute and highly symptomatic (eg fevers), found within the lung parenchyma, often off midline, and would not have been present 3 years ago.
 Lymphoma (C) may show up on chest x-ray as nodular opacities in the midline but will not have an air-fluid level.
 Pleural effusion (D) is incorrect because the meniscus of the fluid buildup appears on the lateral wall of the thorax on x-ray, resulting in costophrenic angle blunting.
 Pulmonary tuberculosis (E) can occasionally be cystic but is usually seen on chest x-ray as a peripheral, usually apical, opaque nodule—not typically with air-fluid levels and not midline.
 It would be unlikely that a large TB lesion would remain asymptomatic for several years.